AvinashBobba/TelecomService/README.md

 For Testing purpose, xUnit is being used and is used to cover the business cases .

-Application is configured with both exception handling and logging and swagger .
+Application is configured with both exception handling and logging and swagger and security using Api key .

 How to run the application :

-    For Security :
+    **Optional**

     (Remove the ApiKey from json file)
     (SETUP : Add "ApiKey": <yoursecretkey> Json object in appSettings file (or) Add an enviroment variable ApiKey = <yoursecretkey> (or) You can add your own secret manager passing your Guid in .csproj file )